BaShana HaBa'a: In the world

-The same melody was arranged and sung by Iranian singer Aref as "Kochooloo (Kuchulu)", and by Turkish singer Nilüfer as "Başıma gelenler".
+The same melody was arranged and sung by Iranian singer Aref as "Kochooloo" (K"uchulu)", and by Turkish singer Nilüfer as "Başıma gelenler".
 Julius Wechter and the Baja Marimba Band covered the song on their 1971 album Julius Wechter and the Baja Marimba Band's Back under the title "Anytime of the Year (Bashana Haba'ah)".
+Claudine Longet recorded it in 1971 as "Anytime of the Year," but with the Hebrew lyrics.
+Roberto Blanco performed a German version of the song called "Dieses Jahr" (1971).